Key information, entry requirement and fees

-- EEG on the intensive care unit: Demonstrate knowledge and understanding of the pathophysiology and management of the unconscious patient in the intensive care unit, and clinical uses of long-term monitoring in the unconscious patient.
+- EEG on the intensive care unit: Demonstrate knowledge and understanding of the pathophysiology and management of patients with altered mental status, and clinical uses of continuous EEG monitoring in intensive care units.

-- Paediatric EEG: Demonstrate the ability to critically appraise the pathophysiology, clinical presentation and electrocephalographic findings in paediatric epileptic syndromes and paediatric metabolic manifestations on the central nervous system.
+- Paediatric EEG: Demonstrate the ability to critically appraise the pathophysiology, clinical presentation and electroencephalographic findings in paediatric epileptic syndromes and paediatric metabolic manifestations on the central nervous system.

 - Decision making

 - Ability to draw on technical information and research evidence to inform clinical practice